Call for DEF CON Capture the Flag Organizers (CFO) Version 4.1

 - Provide pcaps of the contest that will be shared with the community.

--The contest must end no later than 14:00 Sunday at DEF CON in order to provide time for final scoring and the awards ceremony.
+- The contest must end no later than 15:00 Sunday at DEF CON in order to provide time for final scoring and the awards ceremony, you would need to determine the winning team by 16:00 Sunday evening.

 YOU MUST NOT:

-• Interfere with the 'live Internet', involve non-consensual parties (i.e. anyone who hasn’t explicitly agreed to take part in the contests)
+- Interfere with the DEF CON networks (CTF must be a separate network), the 'live Internet', or involve non-consensual parties (i.e. anyone who hasn’t explicitly agreed to take part in the contests)

-• Be a black box.
-You don't have to give away your secret sauce source code, but you need to be transparent in the event the result is cast into doubt.
+- Be a black box.
+You don't have to give away your secret sauce source code, but must be transparent to build credibility and prevent a result from being cast into doubt.

 YOUR SUBMISSION WILL BE JUDGED:

-• On the feasibility of your team getting all the work done (note: we will publicly humiliate you if you get accepted and fail to perform!)
+- On the feasibility of your team getting all the work done.

-• On how well final winning team really represents those with the best skills, and not just luck, to come out on top.
+- On how well the winning team represents those with the best skills, and not just luck, to come out on top.

 CAN YOU SUBMIT MORE THAN ONE CONCEPT?

-Yes.
-But please submit them separately so as to minimize confusion on our end.
+Yes, but please submit them separately so as to minimize confusion.

 Once you submit your ideas we will start communicating with you to clarify anything we don't understand.
 Feel free to ask us questions so you know what you are getting yourself into.
-Past organizers did very well because they had a large enough pool of talent to draw upon when building their automated systems, and the time to test them in advance.
+Past organizers did very well because they had a large pool of talent when building their automated systems, and the time to test them in advance.

 RESOURCES WE CAN PROVIDE: